Orbital and Radiative Properties of Wandering Intermediate-Mass Black Holes in the ASTRID Simulation: Methodology

-Subgrid models for SMBH applied in \astrid can be summarized as follows.
-SMBHs are represented by particles that can accrete gas, merge and apply feedback to their baryonic surroundings.
-We use halo-based seeding where the BHs are seeded in haloes with $M_{\rm halo,FOF} > 5 \times 10^9 \hmsun$ and $M_{\rm *,FOF} > 2 \times 10^6 \hmsun$.
-Seed masses are stochastically drawn from a power-law probability distribution, with a mass between $3\times10^{4} \hmsun$ and $3\times10^{5} \hmsun$ and power-law index $n = -1$.
-The gas accretion rate onto the BH is estimated via a Bondi-Hoyle-Lyttleton-like prescription \citep{DSH2005}.
+where $c_s$ and $\rho$ are the local sound speed and density of gas, $v_{\rm rel}$ is the relative velocity of the BH with respect to the nearby gas and $\alpha = 100$ is a dimensionless fudge parameter to account for the underestimation of the accretion rate due to the unresolved cold and hot phase of the subgrid interstellar medium in the surrounding.
 We allow for short periods of super-Eddington accretion in the simulation but limit the accretion rate to two times the Eddington accretion rate.
 The BH radiates with a bolometric luminosity $L_{\rm bol}$ proportional to the accretion rate $\dot{M}_\bullet$, with a mass-to-energy conversion efficiency $\eta=0.1$ in an accretion disk according to \cite{Shakura1973}.

 A percentage of 5\% of the radiated energy is coupled to the surrounding gas as the AGN feedback.
 The feedback from SMBHs includes what is often referred to as quasar-mode or thermal feedback, as well as kinetic feedback.

 The dynamics of the SMBHs are modeled with a newly developed (sub-grid) dynamical friction model \citep{Tremmel2015,Chen2021} to replace the original implementation that directly repositioned the BHs to the minimum local potential.
 This model provides an improved treatment for calculating BH trajectories and velocities.
 However, BH particles near the host's center are subject to spurious dynamical heating from other particles significantly larger than the galactic component they represent.
 Hence, this effect may reflect in the initial stages of the BH's orbit, when it resides in the central region of the host.
 Two BHs merge if their separation is within two times the spatial resolution $2\epsilon_g$, once their kinetic energy is dissipated by dynamical friction and they are gravitationally bound to each other.
-The validation of the dynamical friction model in cosmological simulations is described in \cite{Chen2021}.
+In order to reduce the noisy gravitational forces (dynamical heating) acting on the small seed mass black holes, we use another BH mass tracer, the dynamical mass $M_{\rm dyn}$, to account for the force calculation of BH (including the gravitational force and dynamical friction).
+When a new BH is seeded, we initialize the corresponding $M_{\rm dyn} = M_{\rm dyn,seed} = 10^7 \hmsun$, which is about $1.5 M_{\rm DM}$. \cite{Chen2021} showed that this alleviates dynamic heating and stabilizes the BH motion in the early growth phase. $M_{\rm dyn}$ is kept at its seeding value until $M_{\rm BH}>M_{\rm dyn,seed}$.
+After that, $M_{\rm dyn}$ grows following the BH mass accretion.